cuiyongbo/hello-world/my_wiki/shell_command/comm_command_note.rst

     # Print only lines present in both file1 and file2.
     comm -12 file1 file2

-    # Print lines in file1 not in file2, and vice versa.
+    # Print lines in file1 not in file2
-    # comm -3 file1 file2
+    # comm -13 file1 file2